École polytechnique universitaire de Sorbonne Université

-École polytechnique universitaire de Sorbonne Université (Polytech Sorbonne) a French engineering College in Paris, France, created in 1983.
+The Sorbonne University Polytechnic School (École polytechnique universitaire de Sorbonne Université), or commonly Polytech Sorbonne, a French engineering grande école in Paris, France, created in 1983.

 The school trains engineers in high sectors : Agribusiness, Electronics and Computers, Applied Mathematics and Computers, Materials, Robotics, Earth sciences, Mechanical engineering.

 Located in the city of Paris, Polytech Sorbonne is a public higher education institution.
-The school is a member of the Sorbonne University.
+The school is part of the Sorbonne University and is located on the university's Jussieu campus.